|Net Worth:||$45 Million|

 In 2010, Nikki Sixx and Kerri Kasem hosted nationally syndicated rock/alternative music radio programs "Sixx Sense" and "The Side Show Countdown" via Premiere Radio Networks both based in Dallas, Texas.

-Real Estate: In July 2014, Sixx and his wife bought a mansion in Los Angeles suburb Westlake Village for $4.125 million.
-The 10,300-square-foot single-story home is set on 1.2 acres.
-The home has high ceilings, large main rooms, a family room wet bar and extensive loggias that make the home ideal for entertaining.
+In July 2014, Sixx and his wife bought a mansion in Los Angeles suburb Westlake Village for $4.125 million.
+The 10,300-square-foot, single-story home is set on 1.2 acres within an exclusive gated country club called North Ranch Country Estates.
+The home has high ceilings, large main rooms, a family room wet bar, and extensive loggias that make the home ideal for entertaining.
 A spa sits off the swimming pool and another is by the master suite.
 The pool cabana has bathrooms, a covered area, and an outdoor shower.
 There are a total of six bedrooms and eight bathrooms.
+In October 2020 he listed this home for sale for $5.699 million.

 Shortly after buying the Westlake Village mansion, Sixx listed his former home in Calabassas for sale for $2.399 million.
 Set in a gated community on a third of an acre corner lot, the home has four bedrooms, five bathrooms, wood floors, an office with built-ins, a loft, a music room/home theater, a swimming pool, spa and barbecue center with fireplace and pizza oven.
 He purchased the home in 2011 for $1.89 million.